 Robert A. Ingram

 At the request of US President George H.W.
 Bush, Bob formed and chaired the CEO Roundtable on Cancer.
 In 2006, he was appointed by President George W. Bush to the National Institutes of Health, National Cancer Advisory Board.
-In 2014, Bob received the North Carolina Award, the highest civilian honor the state can bestow on an individual.
-He received the award for public service.
-He serves on the board of the Research Triangle Foundation of North Carolina, the Research Triangle Institute, and is Chairman of the GlaxoSmithKline Foundation.
+He accepted his third Presidential appointment most recently in 2019, when he was appointed by President Donald J. Trump’s administration to serve on the Presidential Cancer Panel.
+In 2014, Bob received the North Carolina Award for public service, the highest civilian honor the state can bestow on an individual.
+Bob currently serves on the board of the Research Triangle Foundation of North Carolina, the Research Triangle Institute, and is Chairman of the GlaxoSmithKline Foundation.

 Bob graduated from Eastern Illinois University with a BS degree in Business Administration.